FIFA World Cup 2026 Preview

 Netherlands

-The Dutch tradition of producing technically gifted, tactically intelligent players continues, and the 2026 squad has the quality to cause problems for any opponent.
-The Netherlands’ attacking philosophy and tournament pedigree make them a side that the favourites will want to avoid.
+The Dutch keep producing technically gifted, tactically smart players, and the 2026 squad has the quality to trouble anyone.
+Their attacking philosophy and tournament pedigree mean the favourites will want to avoid them in the draw.

 Colombia